-We believe that the problems associated with having religious organisations as public service suppliers and providers are so varied and so great, that it is our firm view that no publicly-funded, comprehensive and statutory public service, to which all citizens have an entitlement, should be contracted out to a religious organisation until the law has been changed to protect service users and employees from discrimination.
+The problems associated with having religious organisations as public service providers are so varied and so great, that it is our firm view that no publicly-funded, comprehensive, and statutory public service should be contracted out to a religious organisation until the law has been changed to protect service users and employees from discrimination.

-If religious organisations are to supply and deliver public services, the government must take a number of steps to address the problems that will inevitably arise:
+If religious organisations are to supply and deliver public services, the UK Government must take a number of steps to address the problems that will inevitably arise:

 - we want the Human Rights Act amended to treat religious contractors delivering general public services on behalf of a public authority to be treated themselves as public authorities

-- we want the Equality Act 2010 to be amended to suspend the exemptions for religious groups when they are working under public contract on behalf of the state
+- we want the Equality Act 2010 and Northern Ireland equality legislation to be amended to suspend the exemptions for religious groups when they are working under public contract on behalf of the state

 - we want all public authorities to maintain a public record of contracts with religious groups and to set appropriate contractual and monitoring systems in place to prevent discrimination in employment or provision of services

-- we want government to set in place appropriate measures to assist public authorities in identifying and excluding groups with extreme agendas that may bid to take on public services contracts
+- the UK Government should set in place appropriate measures to assist public authorities in identifying and excluding groups with extreme agendas that may bid to take on public services contracts.

-In November 2007, we published our report on the contracting out of public services to religious organisations, Quality and Equality: Human Rights, Public Services and Religious Organisations, which discusses and sets out in detail our position and our recommendations aimed to mitigate the problems we have identified with that Government policy.
-Our proposals aim to ensure that, if religious organisations are to be included in the supply and delivery of public services, they:
+- In 2007, we published our report on the contracting out of public services to religious organisations, Quality and Equality: Human Rights, Public Services and Religious Organisations, which discusses and sets out in detail our position.

-We are campaigning on the basis of the proposals in our report, including by: lobbying the Equality and Human Rights Commission (EHRC) and the Government about getting rid of the exemptions currently afforded to religious organisations, particularly in the context of the Equality Act 2010; supporting a claimant in a landmark religious discrimination employment tribunal; working with parliamentarians to amend the Human Rights Act 1998 to ensure that all service users are covered by it, no matter who their provider is; advising on contractual stipulations to ensure that contracted providers cannot discriminate in employment or against service users; and working in collaboration with other organisations to raise awareness of the issues and seek new ways to campaign for inclusive, secular public services.
+- Since then we have been campaigning on the basis of the proposals in our report, including by: lobbying the Equality and Human Rights Commission (EHRC) and the Government about getting rid of the exemptions currently afforded to religious organisations, particularly in the context of the Equality Act 2010; in 2008, supporting a claimant in a landmark religious discrimination employment tribunal; working with parliamentarians to amend the Human Rights Act 1998 to ensure that all service users are covered by it, no matter who their provider is; advising on contractual stipulations to ensure that contracted providers cannot discriminate in employment or against service users; and working in collaboration with other organisations to raise awareness of the issues and seek new ways to campaign for inclusive, secular public services.

-Watch out for local (and national!) initiatives under which public services are already delivered by religious organisations or it is proposed that they should be.
-Find out about them and tell the BHA.
+Watch out for local (and national) initiatives under which public services are already delivered by religious organisations or it is proposed that they should be.
+Find out about them and get in touch.

-You can email your MP to raise your concerns about the government’s plans to contract out services to religious organisations and asking them to support the BHA campaign.
+You can email your MP to raise your concerns about the UK Government’s plans to contract out services to religious organisations and ask them to support Humanists UK campaign.

-Watch for advertisements for posts restricted to believers in a particular religion and tell the BHA of them.
+Watch for advertisements for posts restricted to believers in a particular religion and let us know of them.